AlexJReid/zigxll/README.md

 # ZigXLL

-A zero-boilerplate library for creating Excel XLL add-ins that provide custom functions in Zig.
+A tiny library for creating Excel custom functions in Zig.

-Cut to the chase, there's a [standalone repo here](https://github.com/AlexJReid/zigxll-standalone/) if you'd rather read some code.
+There's a [standalone repo here](https://github.com/AlexJReid/zigxll-standalone/) if you'd rather read some code.

 ## Why